ClementNerma/Rave/docs/master.md

 println!(num + 1); // Prints: '-128'
 ```

-The `println!` statement allows to display a value in the console. `println!` is a flex - a special function we will deal with later -.
+The `println!` statement allows to display a value in the console.
 Here, where we expect it to display `128`, it shows `-128`.
 This is because our number _overflowed_: because it can't handle numbers higher than `128`, it goes back to its minimum bound (`-128`).
 The operation is not stopped, though:

 ```rave
 val num = 127b;